czottmann/obsidian-actions-uri/README.md

 Clone the repository, run `pnpm install` OR `npm install` to install the dependencies.
 Afterwards, run `pnpm dev` OR `npm run dev` to compile and have it watch for file changes.

+## Author

+Carlo Zottmann, <carlo@zottmann.co>, https://zottmann.co/, https://github.com/czottmann

+## Projects using Actions URI

+- [Actions for Obsidian](https://obsidian.actions.work/): Useful new Obsidian actions for the Shortcuts app on macOS and iOS, bridging the gap between your notes and your workflows.

+Want to see your project here?
+Drop me a line!
+(See "Author" section.)

 ## Thanks to …

 - the [obsidian-tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) crew for the "starter templates" for the GitHub Action workflow and the handy `release.sh` script

-## Author

-Carlo Zottmann, <carlo@zottmann.co>, https://zottmann.co/, https://github.com/czottmann

 ## License